Last updated: September 18, 2025 | Originally published: June 18, 2022

 Especially when it’s this extreme, it’s a sign of frustration, confusion, or exhaustion (or a history of all three, like in Vinny’s case).
 It’s not aggression; more like a tantrum.

-With trust-building and the right approach, a puppy who once hated being touched can learn to appreciate it.
+With trust-building and the right approach, many puppies who start out hating being touched can learn to appreciate it.

 For these extra bitey babies, we have to change things across multiple areas of their life.
-Which is easier than it sounds, but it’s not as simple as “do this one weird trick to stop puppy biting instantly!”
+Which is easier than it sounds, but it’s not as simple as “do this one simple trick to stop biting instantly!”

-It’s not the tool, it’s how (and when) you use it.
+It’s not the tactic, it’s how (and when) you use it

 All the tactics you’ve tried and had no luck with (redirection, toys, ignoring them, etc) CAN still work, but only when you know which one to use in a given moment.